LaurenBoutin/strokers/strokers_for_mpv/README.md

 ### How to use

-You can either copy the plugin to your plugins directory `~/.config/mpv/scripts` (I believe — yet to test this) or point MPV to it at the command line: `mpv --script=target/release/libstrokers_for_mpv.so path/to/fun_video.mp4`
+You can either copy the plugin to your plugins directory `~/.config/mpv/scripts` (I believe — yet to test this) or point MPV to it at the command line: `mpv --script=target/release/libstrokers_for_mpv.so path/to/fun_video.mp4`.

+Don't specify the plugin multiple times or use both methods of loading it — this will initialise the plugin twice and it doesn't like this (`tracing_subscriber` error).

 ### How to configure